 Transfer of credits refers to granting credits to a student for courses completed at another institution.
 Teleo University offers programs that require students to complete the entire scope and sequence of the studies included in those programs.
-Therefore, the school does not accept transfer credits in place of any program courses, with two exceptions for bachelor's degrees:
+Therefore, the school does not accept transfer credits in place of any program courses but does accept the transfer of the general education credits required for the following bachelor's degree:

-Bachelor of Pastoral Ministry Degree General Studies Courses (United States Residents)
+Bachelor of Theology in Missional Leadership (BTML) General Studies Courses (USA)

-The university does not offer the required 30 credit hours of general education undergraduate instruction but welcomes the transfer of these general education credits from partner schools and other institutions.
-Teleo University offers the remaining 90 credit hours leading to a bachelor's degree.
-Teleo University, in general, accepts transfer course credit from other institutions of higher education under the following conditions:
+Teleo University offers only one 3-credit course of the 30-semester credits of general education courses required for a bachelor's degree.
+However, Teleo University welcomes the transfer of the remaining general education credits from partner schools and other institutions.
+Teleo University accepts transfer course credit from other institutions of higher education under the following conditions:

-- The subject matter and the course level must align with Teleo University's General Studies Policy. - The grade for the course must be at least a C- or its equivalent. - Course credit earned at an institution of higher education is transferable based on one of the following criteria: 1) authorized by the state office of higher education, and 2) a member of a USDE-CHEA recognized accreditation body as a degree-granting institution, or 3) independent validation of the institution by Teleo University. - Students may transfer up to 30 semester hours of general education toward a bachelor's degree program. - A student must complete the 90 credit hour Bachelor of Pastoral Ministry program to earn their bachelor's degree. - Grades for courses transferred from other institutions are received as pass/fail and not included in calculating the student grade point average for Teleo University.
+- The subject matter and the course level must align with Teleo University's General Studies Policy. - The grade for the course must be at least a C- or its equivalent. - Course credit earned at an institution of higher education is transferable based on one of the following criteria: 1) authorized by the state office of higher education, and 2) a member of a USDE-CHEA recognized accreditation body as a degree-granting institution, or 3) independent validation of the institution by Teleo University. - Students may transfer up to 27 semester hours of general education toward a bachelor's degree program. - A student must complete all the remaining courses in the Bachelor of Theology in Missional Leadership program to earn their bachelor's degree. - Grades for courses transferred from other institutions are received as pass/fail and not included in calculating the student grade point average for Teleo University.